-NSE trades 501.96m shares worth N5.85bn — Nigeria Today
+NSE Trades 501.96m Shares Worth N5.85bn — Nigeria Today

 The Nigerian Stock Exchange (NSE) on Friday transacted 501.96 million shares valued at N5.85 billion in 6,108 deals.
-The performance was against the 495.64 million shares worth N7.68 billion traded in 4,614 deals on Thursday.
-Africa Insurance emerged the most active in volume terms, accounting for 120 million shares valued at N27.80 million.
-It was…
+The News Agency of Nigeria (NAN) reports that the performance was against the 495.64 million shares worth N7.68 billion traded in 4,614 deals on Thursday.
+Africa Insurance emerged the most active in volume terms, accounting for 120 […]

-The post NSE trades 501.96m shares worth N5.85bn appeared first on BusinessDay : News you can trust.
+The post NSE Trades 501.96m Shares Worth N5.85bn appeared first on Leadership Nigeria Newspapers.

 Do you have something awesome to share with the world?
 Click here to share